 00:26:54 Jen Neitzel

-And then Resma Medicum, who wrote my grandmother hands, which is all about racial healing for both white and black people.
+And then Resmaa Menakem, who wrote My Grandmother’s Hands, which is all about racial healing for both white and black people.
 He was on there so I think there are all sorts of different entry points for people like you don’t have to commit to reading a book, but I also think like watching movies and documentaries and those kinds of things. ’cause there’s so many that you can get on streaming services right now, I think it can be very accessible to commit to anti racism.
 You don’t have to like commit to reading stamp from the beginning, which is a great book, but it’s just a really.
 It’s like you’re you’re really committing yourself for it with that book, but you can also listen to it, but.
 So those are just some different resources.
 That I think are really helpful for.
 People to engage in this work.

 00:27:45 Jen Neitzel